View of Ruined Abbey, Painshill Park, Surrey, UK

 Hidden Hermitage Hut Painshill Park, Surrey, UK

-On your way to the Tower, keep your eye out for The Hidden Hermitage.
-This small rustic hut is at the edge of the woods looking out over the River Mole and surrounding fields.
-Legend says that Hamilton employed the Hermit with a contract of 7 years.
+On your way to the Gothic Tower, keep an eye out for The Hidden Hermitage.
+This small rustic hut lies at the edge of the woods looking out over the River Mole and surrounding fields.
+Legend says that Hamilton employed the Hermit with a contract of seven years.

-However, after only 3 weeks of employment, they found the Hermit drowning his sorrows in one of the local inns and he never returned.
-This is not altogether surprising when you see the wooden bed and chair which furnished his hut.
+However, after only three weeks in the job, they found the Hermit drowning his sorrows in one of the local inns.
+Apparently, he never returned.
+This comes as no surprise when you see the uncomfortable wooden bed and chair which furnished his hut!

 The Temple of Bacchus